sebastian-gregoricchio/ChIP_Zwart/README.md

 | sample_C        |   input_C        |    true       |

-Few additional information must be provided to the piepiline:
+Few additional information must be provided to the pipeline:
 * the source bam directory (e.g. *rename* folder)
 * the output directory where you want your results to be stored (if not already available, the pipeline will make it for you)
 * whether your data contain UMIs
 * whether your data are paired- or single-end
-* the genome to used
+* the genome to use
 * the path to the sample configuration table

-All the other parameters are already available in the config_peakcalling.yaml file or hard-coded in the snakamake file.
+All the other parameters are already available in the `configfile_peakcalling.yaml` file or hard-coded in the snakemake file.

 To partially avoid unexpected errors during the execution of the pipeline, a so called 'dry-run' is strongly recommended.
 Indeed, adding a `-n` flag at the end of the snakemake running command will allow snakemake to check that all links and file/parameters dependencies are satisfied before to run the "real" processes.
 This command will therefore help the debugging process. <br>